danielthatcher/clips/README.md

 # clips
 A simple tool to generate snippets on the command line using templates.
-For example, generating bash one liners straight to the clipboard in situation where functions and aliases in config files aren't practical.
+For example, generating bash one liners straight to the clipboard in situations where functions and aliases in config files aren't practical.

 See the [Tips](#tips) section for an example use case.

 ## Installation
-With `go` install and a properly configured `$GOPATH`, simply run
+With `go` installed and a properly configured `$GOPATH`, simply run
 ```
 go get -u github.com/danielthatcher/clips
 ```